Honors Capstone Project

 In my second perspective of public relations, I analyze the dangers of an ethnocentric approach, or the assumption that all practitioners around the globe should practice a western model of public relations.
 My analysis calls upon public relations scholars who suggest a more global approach and the main factors that influence its use.
 I conclude that measuring the evolution of public relations through a western standard does not always accurately capture the practice and meaning of its use in other cultures.
 It is the global exchange and observation of public relations practiced differently around the world that will continue to develop towards a best practice for each country or culture.

 Engel, Jessica, "The History of Public Relations in China: A Western Comparison and Beyond" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 176.